-What do you do when you turn on your computer only to be greeted by a blue screen?
-It can be frustrating and panic-inducing at the same time, especially if you have no idea what triggered the BSOD.
-Well, most Windows users are used to this scenario since this operating system is prone to these types of errors.
-Some of the common BSODs include the VIDEO_DXGKRNL_FATAL_ERROR, WHEA_UNCORRECTABLE_ERROR, Netwsw00.Sys BSOD Error, LGBusEnum.sys BSOD Error, Ndistpr64.sys BSOD Error, Dxgmms2.sys BSOD Error, KMODE EXCEPTION NOT HANDLED (e1d65x64.sys) BSOD, IRQL_NOT_LESS_OR_EQUAL BSOD Error, DATA_BUS_ERROR, DRIVER_POWER_STATE_FAILURE Error, BAD_POOL_HEADER Error and the VIDEO MEMORY MANAGEMENT INTERNAL BSOD Error.
+When your computer displays a blue screen, it can be both frustrating and alarming.
+This is common for Windows users, as the operating system is susceptible to various BSOD errors.
+Examples include VIDEO_DXGKRNL_FATAL_ERROR, WHEA_UNCORRECTABLE_ERROR, Netwsw00.Sys BSOD Error, LGBusEnum.sys BSOD Error, Ndistpr64.sys BSOD Error, Dxgmms2.sys BSOD Error, KMODE EXCEPTION NOT HANDLED (e1d65x64.sys) BSOD, IRQL_NOT_LESS_OR_EQUAL BSOD Error, DATA_BUS_ERROR, DRIVER_POWER_STATE_FAILURE Error, BAD_POOL_HEADER Error and the VIDEO MEMORY MANAGEMENT INTERNAL BSOD Error.

 What Is a BSOD Error?